 Mrs. Britny DelpSubjects / Classes Taught: Engineering Science 1-4H, Edgenuity & Career and Technology Exploration 1Degree(s): BS Science Education with a Physics Emphasis from the University of ArizonaEmail: email@example.comWebpage: msbdelp.weebly.comRoom # 823 + Makerspace 822Office Hours: Advisory and before or after school by appointment

 Textbook(s) Name(s): None

-Teaching Philosophy: I believe in a growth mindset.
-No one starts out as an expert in anything.
+I believe in a growth mindset.
+No one starts as an expert in anything.
 We all need to be willing to learn and improve.
-If at first, you don't succeed, learn from failure and try again.
+If at first, you don't succeed, learn from failure, and try again.
 Failure is celebrated as a learning opportunity.

-1) Engage in behaviors which enhance the learning process and refrain from those that interfere.
+1) Engage in behaviors that enhance the learning process and refrain from those that interfere.

 2) Read ALL the words and always do your best.

 3) Treat others the way you would like to be treated.